-As part of its ongoing review of corporate governance matters, the board, assisted by the Directors and Corporate Governance Committee, considered the advantages and disadvantages of maintaining the classified board structure and eliminating the supermajority voting provisions of the articles of incorporation (see Item 5 below).
-The board considered the view of certain shareholders who believe that classified boards have the effect of reducing the accountability of directors to shareholders because shareholders are unable to evaluate and elect all directors on an annual basis.
-The board gave considerable weight to the approval at the 2006 annual meeting of a shareholder proposal requesting that the board take all necessary steps to elect the directors annually, and to the favorable votes of a strong majority of the outstanding shares for management's proposals in the following six years and again in 2018.
+As part of its ongoing review of corporate governance matters, the board, assisted by the Directors and Corporate Governance Committee, considered the advantages and disadvantages of maintaining the classified board structure and eliminating the supermajority voting provisions in the company's articles of incorporation (see Item 5 below).
+The board considered the view of certain shareholders who believe that classified boards have the effect of reducing the accountability of directors to shareholders because shareholders are unable to evaluate and consider all directors for election on an annual basis.
+The board gave considerable weight to the approval at the 2006 annual meeting of a shareholder proposal requesting that the board take all necessary steps to elect the directors annually, and to the favorable votes of a strong majority of the outstanding shares for management's proposals in the following six years and again in 2018 and 2019.

-The board also considered benefits of retaining the classified board structure, which has a long history in corporate law.
-A classified structure may provide continuity and stability in the management of the business and affairs of the company because a majority of directors always has prior experience as directors of the company.
+The board also considered benefits of retaining the classified board structure.
+A classified structure may provide continuity and stability in the management of the business and affairs of the company because a majority of the board always has prior experience as directors of the company.
 In some circumstances classified boards may enhance shareholder value by forcing an entity seeking control of the company to initiate discussions at arm's-length with the board of the company, because the entity cannot replace the entire board in a single election.
-The board also considered that even without a classified board (and without the supermajority voting requirements, which the board also recommends eliminating), the company has defenses that work together to discourage a would-be acquirer from proceeding with a proposal that undervalues the company and to assist the board in responding to such proposals.
-These defenses include other provisions of the company's articles of incorporation and bylaws as well as certain provisions of Indiana corporation law.
+The board also considered that even without a classified board (and without the supermajority voting requirements, which the board also recommends eliminating), the company has appropriate safeguards to discourage a would-be acquirer from proceeding with a proposal that undervalues the company and to assist the board in responding to such proposals.
+These include other provisions of the company's articles of incorporation and bylaws as well as certain provisions of Indiana corporation law.